si9int/bgp-search/README.md

 ## BGP Search
-A quick Python wrapper for searching on https://bgp.tools
+A Python wrapper for searching on https://bgp.tools.
+Useful for recon.
 - Requires "BeautifulSoup"
 ```
 pip3 install bs4